0xMithril/TokenPortal/README.md

 A service that links two Ethereum chains for ERC20 and native exchange

 # Prerequisites
-This simple token portal requires a bridge contract for each chain to be deployed.
+This simple token portal requires a set of bridge portal contracts for each chain to be deployed.
 Currently, only ERC20 and native tokens are supported.
 The portal contracts can be found at

 https://github.com/0xMithril/BridgeableToken